Fast X: Everything we know so far about Fast and Furious 10

 This date has now been pushed back slightly however, with the new date confirmed to be 19 May 2023.

-Vin Diesel (Dominic Toretto) confirmed on his Instagram account on 20 April that filming had started, whilst also confirming the title of the film.
+Vin Diesel (Dominic Toretto) confirmed on his Instagram account on 20 April 2022 that filming had started, whilst also confirming the title of the film.
+A week into filming, director Justin Lin quit.
+A new director was appointed a week after Lin announced he was stepping back, and thankfully, that's not caused any delays with the release date on track for 19 May 2023.

 Fast X cast: Who is expected to return for Fast and Furious 10?